avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 ## Security Considerations

-The existing fixed fee mechanism on the X-Chain and P-Chain have led to periods of instability when larger transactions are accepted.
-Metering these transactions according to their computational cost or "gas" usage will remove those periods of instability at the cost of higher fees for users.
+The current fixed fee mechanism on the X-Chain and P-Chain does not robustly handle spikes in load.
+Switching these chains to a dynamic fee mechanism will stabilize the load over the long-term.

 ## Acknowledgements